bundlewrap/bundlewrap/docs/content/items/routeros.md

 first part determines which kind of item is addressed, the second part is a simple `key=value` query that MUST return exactly one entry.
 If a list has no single "primary key" (such as `/system/logging`), use `&` to add more conditions.

-For lists of things, the purge option can be activated in order to instruct bundlewrap to remove items, that are not managed via bundlewrap items (See the Purging section).
+For lists of things, the purge option can be used to instruct BundleWrap to remove items it doesn't know about (see the Purging section).

-For example `/interface/vlan` addresses all VLAN-Interfaces (a List of things) and can be configured to purge unmanaged VLANs, whereas `/interface/vlan?name=vlan7` configures a specific VLAN.
+For example `/interface/vlan` addresses all VLAN interfaces (a list of things) and can be configured to purge unmanaged VLANs, whereas `/interface/vlan?name=vlan7` configures a specific VLAN.

 # Purging

-For any list of things (VLAN-Interfaces, Bonds) the purge option can be enabled:
+For any lists of things (VLAN interfaces, bonds) the purge option can be enabled:

 ```
         "/interface/vlan?name=vlan6": {